renad371/Wajjehni/README.md

 - Atyaf Almatrfi

 ## Future Enhancements
-- For more in-depth information about the project, please refer to [this report](https://github.com/renad371/Wajjehni/blob/main/report%20wajjhni1.pdf) included in the repository.
+- Expand the list of supported features, such as personalized academic progress tracking.
 - Implement AI-based recommendations for volunteers and services.
 - Integrate multilingual support for international students.

 ---

 ## Additional Details
-For more in-depth information about the project, please refer to the project report included in the repository.
+For more in-depth information about the project, please refer to [this report](https://github.com/renad371/Wajjehni/blob/main/report%20wajjhni1.pdf) included in the repository.